Cyclone Drena: Preparations and impact

-Between January 3 – 6, Vanuatu and the Solomon Islands, became the first two island nations to be impacted by Drena, less than two weeks after Severe Tropical Cyclone Fergus had affected the islands.
+Between 3 and 6 January, Vanuatu and the Solomon Islands, became the first two island nations to be impacted by Drena, less than two weeks after Severe Tropical Cyclone Fergus had affected the islands.
 Strong winds, heavy rain and high seas impacted both island nations, with extensive damage reported on the coral limestone atoll of Rennell Island.
-The system was subsequently expected to impact the coast of Queensland later that week, before it recurved and impacted New Caledonia between January 7–8.
+The system was subsequently expected to impact the coast of Queensland later that week, before it recurved and impacted New Caledonia between 8 and 8 January.

 Ahead of Drena impacting New Caledonia, the French territory was placed on maximum alert, with residents told to stay indoors during the cyclone.
-The system subsequently moved down and impacted most of New Caledonia's West Coast between January 7–8, but spared the capital: Nouméa any major damage.
+The system subsequently moved down and impacted most of New Caledonia's West Coast between 7 and 8 January, but spared the capital: Nouméa any major damage.

 Heavy rains accompanied the storm, peaking at 474 mm in Dzumac.
 La Foa also recorded 202 mm of rain.
 Wind gusts reached 165 km/h (105 mph) in Koumac.
 Almost all crops were destroyed and many roads were flooded.
 High winds knocked out power and communication to most of the island.

 After Drena had impacted New Caledonia it moved south-eastwards and passed over Norfolk Island, while transitioning into an extra-tropical cyclone.